xCounsel/adminpays/docs/README.md

 # Domain disputes in Russia

 ## Articles and Guides
-* [Compensations in Russia]{:.heading.flip-title} --- How to get the most compensation in domain names disputes in Russia.
+* [Compensations and domain disputes in Russia]{:.heading.flip-title} --- Discover/ how to get the most compensation in domain names disputes in Russia.
 * [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
 * [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
 {:.related-posts.faded}

-## Using Hydejack
+## Court cases excerpts
 * [Compensation amount]{:.heading.flip-title} --- How to add different types of content.
 * [Writing]{:.heading.flip-title} --- Producing markdown content for Hydejack.
 * [Scripts]{:.heading.flip-title} --- How to include 3rd party scripts on your site.